 The first Wilmette Zoning Ordinance was adopted in 1922.
-The ordinance has been amended and re-written over the years, to its present form as Chapter 20 of the Village Code.
+The ordinance has been amended and re-written over the years, to its present form as Appendix A of the Village Code.
 Significant changes to residential zoning were effective with the 1990 ordinance.
 This ordinance was superseded by the zoning ordinance that was adopted effective April 1, 2014.

 The 2014 zoning ordinance increases the number of single-family residential districts by dividing the former R1 zoning district into nine sub-districts, R1-A through R1-I. The development standards vary between these residential sub-districts, so it’s important to know the zoning designation for your property.
 View the zoning map here or contact the Community Development Department for more information at (847) 853-7550.